oursland/sdsmt-uav-constitution/constitution.md

-﻿---
-title: CONSTITUTION FOR SDSM&T UNMANNED AERIAL VEHICLE TEAM
+﻿# CONSTITUTION FOR SDSM&T UNMANNED AERIAL VEHICLE TEAM
-date: February 1, 2017
----

-# PREAMBLE
+## PREAMBLE

 The SDSM&T Unmanned Aerial Vehicle Team will be one that designs aerial robots with the intent of taking part in various